 - 1/4 cup veggie puree sweet potato, beet, peas, fresh avocado, baby spinach

 - 1 teaspoon white-wine vinegar or lime juice

 - 1/4 teaspoon salt or more to taste

 - Choose one vegetable for the filling and prepare the puree.
 Steam 1/4 cup of your vegetable until tender.
-Remove from steamer and mash with a fork.
+After cooked mash with a fork or puree using a food processor or blender.
 If you choose spinach, steam 2 cups fresh spinach until just wilted, pat dry, and puree in a food processor.
 Set vegetable aside to cool.
 (You can of course cook a larger batch of whichever vegetable you choose and save it for another meal or recipe!)

-- Carefully peel the eggs and slice each in half lengthwise.
-Place the yolks into a small bowl.
-Add the yogurt, one variety of vegetable puree, mustard, vinegar, shallot, and salt, and mash with a fork to combine thoroughly.
+- Peel the eggs and slice each in half lengthwise.
+Place the yolks into a medium bowl.
+Add the yogurt, one variety of vegetable puree, mustard, vinegar, and salt, and mash with a fork to combine thoroughly.
 Taste and adjust the salt as needed.
-Spoon into a quart-size zip top bag.
-Place into the fridge until just before serving.
-When ready to serve, snip off one corner of the bag and pipe filling into the egg whites.
-Serve immediately.
-(If you’d like to transport them to a potluck, fill them on site if possible.)